pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>We can observe from figure 3 that probability of surving increase till three <code>family_members</code> and after that we are observing sudden drop in value.
+<p>We can observe from figure 3 that the probability of surving increase till three <code>family_members</code> and after that we are observing sudden drop in the values.
 It is worth further investigating this plot for better undestanding.</p>

 </div>
 </div>